Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - alis – Careers, Learning, and Employment is a resource for job seekers.
 Get help writing your resume or cover letter, learn how to network and prepare for your interview and check out job search resources and labour market information.

 Get advice and referrals about your career, education and employment options.
-Call an Alberta Supports Centre Monday to Friday from 7:30 am to 8 pm.
+Call Alberta Supports Contact Centre to talk to a Career Advisor.

 Improve your skills

-- Transition to Employment Services provides unemployed people one-on-one services to enter the labour market, including job matching, short-term training courses and equipment required for the job.
+- Transition to Employment Services provides unemployed or under-employed people one-on-one services to obtain and maintain employment, including job matching, work experience, short-term training courses and equipment required for the job.

-- Workplace Training supports employer-driven work site training and paid work experience opportunities to those who are unemployed and experiencing barriers to employment.
+- Workplace Training provides employer-driven work site training and paid work experience opportunities to those who are unemployed looking to obtain and maintain a job.

-View the Employment and Training Services Directory to register for a program in your area.
+View the Employment and Training Services Directory to find a program in your area.

 Work in the trades